 This Vegan Chocolate Mousse is simply fabulous.
+This vegan mousse is made with Medjool dates so it is also nutrient rich.

 Here is what you’ll need: